 But on that occasion, almost thirty- five years to the day of that horribly traumatic experience only a short distance away in a county courtroom, I replied with an answer that changed my life - I said, “Yes.”

 What my friend did next set into motion the events which saved my life.
 He called someone that he knew was involved with Lawyers Concerned for Lawyers.
 His name was John Rogers Carroll.2I had never heard of Lawyers Concerned for Lawyers (LCL) or John Carroll and I certainly knew he had never heard of me.
 He asked me if I was willing to go to a rehabilitation facility for alcohol and drug addiction treatment.
 I was broke and had no health insurance – how could I possibly go anywhere for treatment?
-And beside that monumental obstacle, what about my practice – or what was left of it?
+And besides that monumental obstacle, what about my practice – or what was left of it?
 What would my clients and fellow lawyers think if that became known?
 Both lawyers had the same responses – First, “what makes you think those same people don’t already know you are an alcoholic and a drug addict”?
 Second, “that wasn’t the question – are you willing to go to a treatment facility and get help or not”?

 I wasn't sure what had happened – only that with the help of LCL, a rehabilitation facility was located in Harrisburg that accepted patients with limited or no funds.
 They had a bed and I was admitted on September 17, 2008.
 It was only later in my recovery that I learned that my treatment was paid in part by the M. Patricia Carroll Fund.
 3